so1h/SO1H/readme.txt

 SO1H is a small operating system for the 80386+ architecture.
-It is written in C using the Smaller C compiler of Alexei Frunze (http://github.com/alexfru/SmallerC/wiki).
+It is written in C using the Smaller C compiler of Alexey Frunze (http://github.com/alexfru/SmallerC/wiki).
 Smaller C generates 16 bits code for NASM that can be assembled and linked to generate binary executable files of SO1H.
 The model of programming used